Studying Counterterrorism Tactics, Methods In Israel

-Online students are encouraged to participate in annual, one-of-a-kind course abroad.
+Online criminal justice degree students are encouraged to participate in annual, one-of-a-kind course abroad.

 For Mike Fritz and Katelyn Flanagan, students in Saint Leo's online criminal justice degree program, last year's nine-day course in Israel studying best practices in counterterrorism was the experience of a lifetime.